 Kahlúa Is a coffee liqueur, so its main ingredient is coffee.
 After sitting on the shelf for who knows how long, the Kahlúa will begin to get stale and the aroma of the coffee will begin to degrade.
 And as the smell goes, so does the tase.
 Therefore, the easiest way to check if your bottle of Kahlúa has expired is by giving it a whiff.
 If it smells like Starbucks, you should be good to go.
 If it smells a little flat, then it’s likely time to buy a new bottle.

-Given the alcoholic properties in Kahlúa, it’s very unlikely that an old bottle will harbor harmful bacteria or other pathogens, but it’s still possible.
+Given the alcoholic properties in Kahlúa, it’s unlikely that an old bottle will harbor harmful bacteria or other pathogens, but it’s still possible.
 This is why it’s important to pay attention to any foul smells.
-Is it a weak coffee smell, or a slight sour scent.
-If so, this may be an indicator that your bottle of Kahlúa has been contaminated and should not be consumed.
+Is it a weak coffee smell, or a slightly sour scent?
+If it’s the latter, this may be an indicator that your bottle of Kahlúa has been contaminated and should not be consumed.

 Don’t forget to check for any visual signs of contamination.
-Look all around the bottle, especially the lid for any funky mold or grothes that could have found a home in your bottle.
+Look all around the bottle, especially the lid for any funky mold or growths that could have found a home in your bottle.

 How to Properly store a bottle of Kahlúa

-The best thing you can do to preserve your bottle of Kahlúa or indeed any bottle is to ensure that the lid is tightly sealed.
+The best thing you can do to preserve your bottle of Kahlúa, or indeed any bottle, is to ensure that the lid is tightly sealed.
 This will help prevent flavor degradation and preserve the coffee aroma.
-This will also prevent the alcohol from oxidizing, something you’ll definitely want.
+This will also prevent the alcohol from oxidizing.

 I was once like you.
 Contemplating a Kahlúa purchase; concerned about how often I’d get to use it.
 But not that you know all about the shelf life of Kahlúa, you know that you can have a bottle around for years before it goes bad.
 After all, you’d rather have it and not need it, than need it, and not have it, right?